Miguel Cabrera’s farewell tour makes a stop Miami, where his career started years ago

 This weekend, the honors bring added significance.

-“It is very emotional because this is where it all started,” Cabrera, a native of Venezuela, said before Friday’s series opener.
+“It is very emotional because this is where it all started,” Cabrera, a native of Venezuela, said before the Tigers lost to the Marlins 6-5 in Friday’s series opener.
 “To be back here is awesome.”

 The Marlins brought up the then-20-year-old Cabrera two months into the 2003 season.
 Cabrera made an immediate impact, hitting a walk-off home run to help the Marlins beat Tampa Bay in his major league debut.

-“I remember it well because in all the stadiums I’ve visited, that is the first video presented,” Cabrera said.
+“I remember it well because in all the stadiums I’ve visited, that is the first video presented,” said Cabrera, who went 0 for 3 and was hit by a pitch.
 “My teammates kid me because I was so skinny back then.”

 It was a sign of things to come.
 Cabrera played a key role in the Marlins’ postseason run in 2003 that culminated with a World Series championship.